V von Habsburg

 Maximilian, in 1519, he was elected Emperor of Germany.

-the rivalry between himself and Francis I of France dominated the history
+and the rivalry between himself and Francis I of France dominated the

-of Western Europe.
+history of Western Europe.
 The French were driven out of Italy.
-In 1525

-Francis again entered Italy, but was taken prisoner at Pavia, and was
+In 1525 Francis again entered Italy, but was taken prisoner at Pavia,